AmrAnwar/myblog/README.md

 # My Blog

-Ya, This is my First Post in my First Life Blog the Simple blog backend was written by me using Django and the theme is free to use from Start Bootstrap it's Great.
+this Simple blog backend was written by me using Django and Bootstrap.